stephenhodgkiss/wordpress-plugin-custom-rss-feed/README.md

 Description:

-Creates a custom RSS feed of the latest 3 posts that can be accessed at https://yourdomain.com/customfeed
+Creates a custom RSS feed of the latest 3 posts that can be accessed at yourdomain.com/customfeed e.g. https://stevehodgkiss.net/customfeed

+The RSS feed can be used in services such as at IFTT.com, that reads it for the source of an Applet.

 Runs once when activated and then every 12 hours.